waterlinked/waterlinked.github.io/docs/3d-sonar/3d-sonar-15/3d-sonar-15-bluerov-integration.md

-# Integration guide ofr the BlueROV2
+# Integration guide for the BlueROV2